MattColemann72/Fantasy_Football_App/README.md

 -   Will store 1 formation (4-4-2) - Isn't an essential part of the project to have more
 - Players
 -   Will add players to the database from a variety of clubs to choose from (minimum of 2 per position (taking into account formations))
--   Defenders will just have one position
--   Midfielders will have one position
+-   All players will have 1 position
--   Attackers will have 2 positions (central and wing - just to begin with so I can manage the change of formations)
 - User Name (Manager Name)
 -   Takes the Users name so that it can be used as the managers name.
 - Squad
--   I need the squad to display the first 11 (XII) - As the minimum requirement I won't include the subs straight away.
+-   I need the squad to display the first 11 (XII) - As the minimum requirement I won't include the subs.

 Minimum Viable Table Relationships:
 - Squad is going to consist of primarily foreign keys.
--   Managers names
+-   Manager names
--   Players names
+-   Player names
 -   Player Positions
+-   Player club
 -   When assigning a player check to see if another player has already taken that position
 -   Formation

 Minimum Viable Visuals: